haliyan/fars.functions/README.md

-You can verify that the log contains NO errors, warnings, or notes by going to the “Actions” tab in my GitHub repo and clicking on the TOP workflow (it should have a blue check mark beside it).
+You can verify that the log contains NO errors, warnings, or notes by going to the “Actions” tab in my GitHub repo and clicking on the TOP workflow run (it should have a blue check mark beside it).

 **I am asking that you please, please be considerate of this situation when grading my work!**